The License Server comprises several licensing elements:

 Citrix Call Home

 Call Home is voluntary.
 When you opt in, Call Home performs a periodic collection of system and product configuration, performance, errors, and more.
 The data identifies you as a customer.
-This information is transmitted to Citrix Insight Services once a day (one a week in build 24100), based on the service start time.
+This information is transmitted to Citrix Insight Services once a day, based on the service start time.
 Citrix support and product teams use the information to resolve issues proactively.